nullt3r/udpx/README.md

 ## How it works
 Scanning UDP ports is very different than scanning TCP - you may, or may not get any result back from probing an UDP port as UDP is a connectionless protocol.
 UDPX implements a single-packet based approach.
 A protocol-specific packet is sent to the defined service (port) and waits for a response.
 The limit is set to 500 ms by default and can be changed by `-w` flag.
 If the service sends a packet back within this time, it is certain that it is indeed listening on that port and is reported as open.

 A typical technique is to send 0 byte UDP packets to each port on the target machine.
 If we receive an "ICMP Port Unreachable" message, then the port is closed.
 If an UDP response is received to the probe (unusual), the port is open.
-If we get no response at all, the state is "open|filtered" (specific to nmap), meaning that the port is either open or packet filters are blocking the communication.
+If we get no response at all, the state is open or filtered, meaning that the port is either open or packet filters are blocking the communication.
 This method is not implemented as there is no added value (UDPX tests only for specific protocols).

 ## Options
 ```